Fluorescent Adolescent: Music video

 The music video was filmed in late April 2007 and was directed by The IT Crowd star Richard Ayoade.
 It features actor Stephen Graham (who previously appeared on the Scummy Man DVD and the "When the Sun Goes Down" video) as a clown.
 The music video premiered in the UK on 5 June 2007 on Channel 4, and was available online the next day.

 The music video is based around a fight between a group of clowns and a group of non-clowns at an abandoned warehouse.
 The presumed leaders of the two groups have a flashback showing that they were friends when they were young children.
 During the flashback, photos of the band as young children are shown.
 Throughout the fight, each group leader attempts to kill the other.
 As the music video climaxes, the non-clown leader tries to run over the clown leader.
 However the clown leader notices that the non-clown leader's car (with the non-clown leader inside) has been leaking fuel and drops his cigarette lighter.
 The car quickly catches fire and the clown leader looks on as his former friend burns and the music video ends.

-The video was loosely inspired by the poem "Out of Control Fairground" by John Cooper Clarke.
+Shot in the style of The Sweeney, the video was loosely inspired by the "Out of Control Fairground" by John Cooper Clarke.
 Turner says he is a fan of Clarke and describes him as a lyrical inspiration; Arctic Monkeys would later adapt Clarke's poem "I Wanna Be Yours" into a song on their 2013 album AM.
 The poem is also printed inside the CD release of "Fluorescent Adolescent."
 The lines such as "out of control fairground" and "homicidal clowns" support this.
 The video was preceded by a warning of violent images.
 In an MTV interview, Turner stated that the music video "is the best thing we've ever done" while Jamie Cook hailed it as "...probably one of the best videos in the last, like, 10 years".

 During a live performance of the song on Friday Night with Jonathan Ross, the band played the song dressed as clowns, with Alex Turner dressing with the same make-up and clothing as the main clown in the video.

 During a performance of the song on the Late Show with David Letterman, Letterman introduced the band by joking that his vinyl copy of "Favourite Worst Nightmare" had been stolen due to its popularity.